sofiabelen/sofiabelen.github.io/pages/mystory.md

 permalink: /mystory.html
 tag: mystory
 ---
-The thought of starting a blog has been in the back of my mind for a long time, now that I th ink about it.
-For one thing, I enjoy writting and want to share part of my life.
-Though the m ain goal of this blog will be to connect with likeminded people, to help each other in the se arch and fulfillment of our passions.
+The thought of starting a blog has been in the back of my mind for a long time, now that I think about it.
+For one thing, I enjoy writing and want to share part of my life.
+The main goal of this blog, however, is be to connect with people with common interests, to help each other in the search and fulfillment of our passions.

-I am a computer science student in Russia, currently living in Nizhny Novgorod.
+I'm currently studying physics in Moscow.
 How and why I ended up in Russia... is also something I would like to share.
-I'm from Argentina, by the wa y, so it's probably one of the most distant places I could've choosen.
-Studying in a foreign country, learning a language from scratch and actually taking your classes in that language..
-. is something I wouldn't have thought I'd be doing.
-But here I am, and I want to show you wh at this is really like.
+I'm from Argentina, so it's probably one of the most distant places I could've chosen.
+Studying in a foreign country, learning a language from scratch and actually taking your classes in that language... is something I couldn't have imaged myself doing.
+But here I am, and I want to show you what this is really like.